 Background and Purpose—In vivo changes in tissue pH and energy metabolism are key to understanding stroke pathophysiology.
-Our goal was to study pH changes in subacute ischemic stroke and their relation to energy metabolism, which are, unlike acidosis in acute stroke, not yet well understood.
+Our goal was to study pH changes in subacute ischemic stroke and their relation to energy metabolism, which, unlike acidosis in acute stroke, are not yet well understood.

 Methods—We measured tissue pH and phospholipid as well as cell energy markers, including creatine, phosphocreatine, and N-acetyl-aspartate in subacute stroke with combined 1H and 31P magnetic resonance spectroscopy.
 We included 19 patients with first-ever ischemic stroke (mean time after stroke, 6 days).
 We then compared metabolite concentrations in the ischemic tissue to contralateral (healthy) tissue using multivariate ANOVA to assess significant differences in metabolite levels between both tissue compartments.

 Results—In subacute stroke, a tissue fraction with significantly increased tissue pH was observed as compared with healthy contralateral tissue (pH, 7.09 versus 7.03; P=0.002) concurrent with splitting of the pH signal with 1 peak being more alkalotic.
 Furthermore, only a moderate decrease of energy-rich metabolites (phosphocreatine reduced by 17%, ATP reduced by 19%) was present, whereas total creatine was reduced by 51%.